Bealby/Milestone-Project-2/README.md

 The aim of this website is to provide an insight into the life of my Papa, Jack Fairfield, during his time in the second world war.
-During the war Jack Fairfield wrote an extensive journal while serving under the Royal Army Ordinance Corp.
+During the war Jack Fairfield wrote an extensive journal while serving under the Royal Army Ordnance Corp.

 This Website is a taster, aiming to entice curiosity into Jack Fairfield's journey through the second wold war, increasing users desire to learn more